 Cavalryman Charles "Charliehorse" Darneley stood taking down the final notes.
 Fletcher was lecturing on cosmography, Darneley's favorite topic.
 Concentrating, he had been standing stock still at his tall desk for some time, except for his eyes and hand.

-"...So the thing to take away is that even though a zone like Yesod or Netzach has all these little zones hanging off it, they're very different in nature.
+"...So the thing to take away is that even though all these little zones hang off major zones like Yesod or Netzach, they're very different in nature.
 The little ones appear to be off in hyperspace, but the open infinite ones are not.
 They may be disjoint, but the new theory is they are somehow ingredients of the home zone.
 We'll go into that next time.
 Dismissed."